ipopescu/docs/source/docs/casper/concepts/key-types.md

 ### ContractPackageHash

-`ContractPackageHash` is a 32 byte hash of the smart contract package.
+`ContractPackageHash` is a 32-bytes hash of the smart contract package.
 This hash directs you to the contract package.
 The function `call_versioned_contract` uses `ContractPackageHash` and allows you to call the latest version of the contract (by default).
 It also allows you to call any version stored previously to the package.

 |Type|Prefix|Example|
 |---|---|---|